bitquery/graphql-docs/docs/building-queries/Explorer/Tracing.md

 ![flow](/img/flow.png)

 If you click on `Get History API` at the bottom you will be taken to the IDE with the corresponsing [Events API](https://docs.bitquery.io/docs/examples/events/events_api/) query prewritten.
+The Tracing feature can be used to investigate a wide range of financial crimes and identify bottlenecks in the financial system.